hainingpan/HartreeFock_GPT/Prompt_template.md

 The summation should be taken over all {dof} and all real space positions.
 Return the interaction term {second_int_symbol} in terms of {density_symbol}.

-Use the following conventions for the symbols (You should also remember the conventions in my previous prompts if there are no conflicts.
-If you have conflicts in the conventions, you should stop and let me know):
+Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
+If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
 {def_var}

 ## Construct interaction Hamiltonian (momentum space)